niketbhatt2002/BardNet-A-Character-Level-LSTM-for-Shakespearean-Text-Generation/README.md

 ## 📜 Overview

-**BardNet** is a character-level text generation model powered by a Long Short-Term Memory (LSTM) network.
+**BardNet** is a character-level text generation model powered by a Long Short-Term Memory (LSTM) Machine Learning network.
 Trained on the timeless works of **William Shakespeare**, this model captures the poetic rhythm, vocabulary, and structure of Elizabethan English to generate text in a similar style.

 Whether you're a machine learning enthusiast or a literature lover, BardNet offers a fascinating blend of **deep learning** and **classic literature**.